A Biology Teacher Ponders Death

 To ensure our survival on this planet, we need to be accountable for our religions, whether they are patriotism, nationalism, capitalism, militarism, football, Christianity, Judaism, Islam, Buddhism, Hinduism, or any other.
 They are not supernatural.
 They do not originate from the gods.
 They (and the gods we revere) are our inventions—illusions we have created.
 They are our mirrors.

-It is time for us to accept this reality and purposefully create illusions that will inspire us to achieve the best possible conditions for all living beings on the planet and the planet itself.
+It is time for us to accept this reality and purposefully create illusions that will inspire us to achieve the best possible conditions for all living beings and the planet itself.

 We have to mature quickly and get to work designing these masterful illusions now if history is to continue.

-It will be the most amazing illusion of all time if we succeed.
-But if we fail, we will vanish like a magic trick.
+If we succeed, it will be the most fantastic illusion of all time.
+But if we fail, we will vanish like a playing card dropped into an illusionist’s top hat.

 Everything matters.